 Yet even such prodigies of spending didn't bring correspondingly impressive deficits.
-As Fishback reports, "only the deficits of 1934, 1936, and 1939… are much larger than Hoover's 1932 and 1933 deficits," and only that of 1936—the administration's largest—was large enough to have given a substantial boost to aggregate demand.
+As Fishback reports, and as can be seen in the chart below, “only the deficits of 1934, 1936, and 1939… are much larger than Hoover’s 1932 and 1933 deficits," and only that of 1936—the administration's largest—was large enough to have given a substantial boost to aggregate demand.
 Alas for the theory that FDR was an early pioneer of Keynesian deficit spending, the 1936 deficit resulted from the passage, over his veto, of a $1.8 billion World War I Veterans Bonus Bill that January.
 Joshua Hausman puts this singular New Deal instance of fiscal stimulus in perspective by noting that was roughly enough to allow every vet to buy a new Ford V8, and about the same share of GDP (2.1 percent) as President Obama's 2009-10 Recovery and Reinvestment Act.

 The prosaic reason for the New Deal's generally modest deficits is that New Deal tax revenues were also high.
 But the fundamental reason is that practically no one in government at the time believed in any such thing as "fiscal stimulus."
 Instead the prevailing view, to which FDR himself subscribed, was that a balanced budget served "to instill confidence in consumers, business, and the markets," and to thereby "encourage investment and economic expansion."
 If FDR tolerated massive relief spending, and any deficits that went with it, it wasn't because he believed in "Keynesian" economics.
 It was because he didn't want people going hungry and also (it must be said) because generous relief expenditures, appropriately directed, helped to improve his odds of winning-over swing states in the 1936 election.